pechyony/vehicle-detection/writeup.md

 ![alt text][image3]

-Since in the scaled image the windows are slided with the step of 2 cells x 8 pixels = 16 pixels, in the original image the sliding step is 16/64*96=24 pixels.
+Since in the scaled image the windows are slided with the step of 2 cells x 8 pixels = 16 pixels, in the original image the sliding step is 16/64\*96=24 pixels.
 This is exactly the distance between two successive parallel blue lines in the above image.
-To speed up a sliding window search I searched over the road area of the image, which has y-coornate between 400 and 650.
+To speed up a sliding window search I searched over the road area of the image, which has y-coordinate between 400 and 650.

 I used HOG subsampling to speed up the computation of HOG features for multiple search windows.
-HOG subsampling ensures that the HOG features of each block (which is a 2x2 array of cells, i.e. 16x16 pixels) in the original image are computed only once.
-Initially HOG features are precomputed for each block of the entire image.
+HOG subsampling ensures that the HOG features of each block (which is a 2x2 array of cells, i.e. 16x16 pixels) in the scaled image are computed only once.
+Initially HOG features are precomputed for each block of the entire scaled image.
 Then the values of the HOG features for a search window are taken from the precomputed values of HOG features of the blocks that are inside it.

 I classified each search window using Linear SVM model described in the previous chapter.
 For each positively classified window I stored its raw score, gived by `decision_function()` function of lienar SVM.
 This raw score indicates how strong is the car detection.
 This score is leveraged when processing video streams.